Thursday, May 2, 2024

 1. Functional or emotional causes.

-Psychosis and severe depression produce changes in perception of normal senses, and loss of voluntary actions in timely fashion is lost.
+Psychosis and severe depression produce changes in perception of normal senses, and loss of voluntary actions in a timely fashion is lost.

 1. Adverse effects of medication.